-Craig Lindwarm, Vice President of Congressional and Governmental Affairs, Association of Public and Land-Grant Universities (APLU)
+Craig Lindwarm, Vice President for Congressional and Governmental Affairs, Association of Public and Land-grant Universities (APLU)

-Brian Flahaven, Senior Director for Advocacy, Council for the Advance and Support of Education (CASE)
+Brian Flahaven, Senior Director for Advocacy, Council for Advancement and Support of Education (CASE)

 David Baime, Senior Vice President, Government Relations and Policy Analysis, American Association of Community Colleges (AACC)